akkinoc/orika-spring-boot-starter/README.md

 ## Configuration Properties

 Provides the following configuration properties.
-These can be configured by your "application.yml" / "application.properties".
+These can be configured by your "application.yml", "application.properties", etc.

 ```yaml
 # The configuration properties for Orika.